TomPace101/nanopore_diffusion/notes.md

 We could make the condition itself a tuple instead of just a string:
 - the first argument would be the expression string
 - the second could be a dictionary, sent as kwargs

+How to deal with the hybrid boundary term in PNP?
+Basically, anywhere I know the gradient of the electric field, it needs to be specified.
+But it doesn't just go in the Poisson weak form.
+It goes in EACH species weak form as well.
+So, more generally, how do you know what nonzero boundary terms you need?
+Anywhere the applicable derivative is zero, you don't need it.
+Anywhere the derivative is specified, you do need it.
+But if the derivative is unspecified, you may or may not need it.
+The hybrid term still needs it, but normal boundary terms do not, because those are Dirichlet conditions, where the test function is zero.
+Is FEniCS smart enough to handle this itself?
+If I request a normal to the boundary, and dot it with the gradient, will that work even in cases where the normal derivative comes from somewhere else?

 # Code/Misc